 Q. Who is a Refugee?

 A. A refugee is a person who has fled his or her country of origin because of past persecution or a fear of future persecution based upon race, religion, nationality, political opinion, or membership in a particular social group.
-If the person is not in theUnited States , he or she may apply for inclusion in the U.S. refugee program.
-If the person is already in the United States , he or she may apply for the U.S. asylum program.
+If the person is not in theUnited States , he or she may apply for inclusion in the U.S. United States , he or she may apply for the U.S.

 A. A refugee is a person who has fled his or her country of origin because of past persecution or a fear of future persecution based upon race, religion, nationality, political opinion, or membership in a particular social group.
 If the person is not in the